 Looking to cool only a certain part of your home?
 You must go for split system installation.
 Split AC has a huge application in the commercial, residential and institutional building.
 In a multi-family housing, the split AC seems to have great application.
-Use split AC as retrofit add-on to spaces where non-ducted ACs cannot be installed.
-They are fabulous choice for small apartments or for making room additions.
+Use split AC as a retrofit add-on to spaces where non-ducted ACs cannot be installed.
+They are a fabulous choice for small apartments or for making room additions.
 When installing or extending a distribution network is not possible, the ductless AC can be considered.
-There is no duct work involved here and so the installation is easy.
+There is no ductwork involved here and so the installation is easy.
 Mini ductless AC stacks up well against other AC systems.

 Just like in case of centralized ACs, split AC also has two components, namely, the indoor air-handling unit, outdoor condenser or compressor.
 Here you will also find conduit housing components like refrigerant tubing, power cable, condenser drain and also suction tubing.
 The indoor unit is linked well with the outdoor unit.
 In fact, the kind of AC is a great alternative to traditional or conventional ACs.
 The best part is that split system AC is cost effective and energy efficient.
 It will not consume energy or electricity equivalent to centralized AC.
 The option is a lot flexible than conventional ACs.
 There is no need to install the ducts or bear high energy costs.
 A window unit is ugly and so it is avoided by many.
 Window AC is also expensive and noisy.
 Split system installation needs a bit more care and caution.
 The unit should be installed properly such that it functions efficiently.
 Poor installation work will require frequent maintenance and servicing or repair.